Giacomo Matteotti: Kidnapping and murder

-On 1 June 1924, the police chief Emilio De Bono ordered Otto Thierschädl, the spotter of the assassination squad who is unanimously considered by investigators and historians to be a timeless liar who lived by his wits, to be released from prison with a telegram signed "for the Minister of the Interior"; at that time, the Minister of the Interior ad interim was Mussolini.
+On 1 June 1924, the police chief Emilio De Bono ordered Otto Thierschädl (the spotter of the assassination squad) to be released from prison, with a telegram signed "for the Minister of the Interior"; at that time, the Minister of the Interior ad interim was Mussolini.
 On 10 June, around 4 pm, Matteotti was bundled into a black Lancia, more specifically the Lancia Lambda limousine model, by five men while he was walking to Parliament to work.
 They were Dumini, Albino Volpi, Giuseppe Viola, Amleto Poveromo, and Augusto Malacria, all acting as members of Mussolini's secret political police.
 Matteotti had left his house and was heading towards the Chamber of Deputies to prepare his speech on the authorisation of the provisional exercise of the state budget.

 When Matteotti reached the Lungotevere, he came across the black Lancia parked with some people on board; waiting for him was the fascist squad of Dumini, who kidnapped Matteotti, loaded him into the car, and then stabbed him during the beating that took place in the car.
 Inside the car, Matteotti was stabbed several times with a carpenter's file as he struggled to escape.
 His corpse was found after an extensive search near Riano, around 23 kilometres north of Rome, on 16 August 1924.
 He was 39, and the discovery of Matteotti's body was accidental as it was sniffed by the dog of a Carabinieri sergeant on leave near the countryside of Riano.
 As two months had passed since his disappearance, the body was already decomposing, so a dental examination was necessary to identify him.